Matthew Tindal: Biography

+— and Tindal's timely pamphlet on the freedom of the press was hugely influential in ending the legal requirement that all publications be licensed before being printed.

+His book Rights of the Christian Church (1706ff) had an immense impact on church/state relations and on the growth of freethinking.
+Tindal's Christianity as old as the Creation (1730), a statement of the deist understanding of Christianity, became highly influential in England and on the Continent.

 Works

 Early works

 His early works were an Essay of Obedience to the Supreme Powers (1694); an Essay on the Power of the Magistrate and the Rights of Mankind in Matters of Religion (1697); and The Liberty of the Press (1698).
 The first of his two larger works, The Rights of the Christian Church asserted against the Romish and all other priests who claim an independent power over it, pt. i., appeared anonymously in 1706.
 The book was regarded in its day as a forcible defence of the Erastian theory of the supremacy of the state over the Church, and at once provoked criticism and abuse.

 After several attempts to proscribe the work had failed, a case against the author, publisher and printer succeeded on 14 December 1707, and another against a bookseller for selling a copy the next day.
 The prosecution did not prevent the issue of a fourth edition and gave the author the opportunity of issuing A Defence of the Rights of the Christian Church, in two parts (2nd ed., 1709).
 The book was, by order of the House of Commons, burned, along with Sacheverell's sermon, by the common hangman (1710).
 It continued to be the subject of denunciation for years, and Tindal believed he was charged by Dr Gibson, bishop of London, in a Pastoral Letter, with having undermined religion and promoted atheism and infidelity — a charge to which he replied in the anonymous tract, An Address to the Inhabitants of London and Westminster, a second and larger edition of which appeared in 1730.
 In this tract he makes a valiant defence of the deists, and anticipates here and there his Christianity as Old as the Creation.